cetz-package/cetz/draw.typ

 /// Render content
 ///
+/// Style root: `content`.
+///
 /// NOTE: Content itself is not transformed by the canvas transformations!
 ///       native transformation matrix support from typst would be required.
 ///
 /// - pt (coordinate): Content coordinate
 /// - ct (content): Content
-/// - angle (angle|coordinate): Rotation angle or second coordinate to use for
+/// - angle (angle,coordinate): Rotation angle or second coordinate to use for
 ///                             angle calculation
 /// - anchor (string): Anchor to use as origin
 /// - name (string): Node name